Gromush/adac/README.md

 : known limitations :
 Currently this feature is not support long button pressing to change filters and inputs.
 Next update will provide the small changes to fix this limitation

+Version 1.1.1
+- Indicators update

+Working with more accurate calculation of value
+Has max value label doungraded slowly like was on vintage indicators